cognizant-ai-labs/en-roads-py/README.md

 ## En-ROADS Wrapper

 En-ROADS is a climate change simulator developed by [Climate Interactive](https://www.climateinteractive.org/).
 We have created a wrapper around the SDK to make it simple to use in a Python application which can be found in `enroadspy`.
 See `enroads_runner.py` for the main class that runs the SDK.
 The SDK is not included in this repository and access to it is very limited.
-If you would like to use this code, please contact Project Resilience at [daniel.young2@cognizant.com](mailto:daniel.young2@cognizant.com).
+If you would like to run this code, please contact Project Resilience at [daniel.young2@cognizant.com](mailto:daniel.young2@cognizant.com).

 ### Installation
 This project was created with Python 3.10.14.
 Run `pip install -r requirements.txt` to install the required packages.
 Then run `python -m enroadspy.download_sdk` to download the SDK.
 In order to download the SDK environment variables must be set.